m0ru/rri-vu-presentation/slides-content.md

 * government/secret service use them

 * massive privacy invasion
-* bees are basically invisible -> hard to protect against
+* 🐝🐝 are basically invisible -> hard to protect against
 * data *is* transmitted, we see examples of videofeeds and position data

 ---